 Clinical Mental Health Counseling

-Chicago Campus - Applications must be submitted by March 1 for fall semester only (Applications completed after this date will be reviewed based upon availability within each cohort)
+Applications must be submitted by February 1.
+Applications completed after this date will be reviewed based upon availability within each cohort.

 Interviews are by invitation only and are required for admittance into the program.